RaghadAlkhudhair/Bitcoin-Transaction-Confirmation-Time-Regression/README.md

 # Bitcoin-Transaction-Confirmation-Time-Regression
 ## Abstract
-#### The goal of this project is to scrab historical bitcoin prices data and merge it with more features to predict the transaction confirmation time using linear regression.
+#### The goal of this project is to scrap historical bitcoin prices data and merge it with more features to predict the transaction confirmation time using linear regression.

 ## Design
 ### Background